 COACHING Is Practical, Immediately Applicable & Results-Oriented

 Our A.D.D.
-Resource Center (ADDRC) Coaches work with high-functioning adults to remediate those issues that negatively impact their daily lives, and explore ways to attain greater satisfaction, self-actualization and joy.
+Resource Center (ADDRC) Coaches work with high-functioning adults, adolescents and children to remediate those issues that negatively impact their daily lives, and explore ways to attain greater satisfaction, self-actualization and joy.

 ADDRC COACHING for “Realistic, Do-Able Solutions!”